 A Wood Badge is the recognition that a leader or manager has completed the required training for their role.
-A Training Adviser (TA) can validate your competence in each of the required areas based on evidence from previous experience or activities in Scouting, or advise on what additional learning you may need in order to complete the validations.
+A Training Adviser (TA) can validate your competence in each required area based on evidence from previous experience or activities in Scouting, or advise on what additional learning you may need before validation.

 For more information on training and validation of leadership roles please see here.

 For those who drive minibuses there is also the MiDAS programme developed to enhance driving and passenger awareness skills available here.

 Validation is the documentation of your competence in each of the modules by a Training Adviser, based on evidence from previous experience or activities in Scouting.
 If you don’t have a TA, please ask your Group Scout Leader or line manager; or contact firstname.lastname@example.org.

 Each module of your Personal Learning Plan needs to be validated, even if you are using your prior experience without additional learning.
 The validation requirements for each module are detailed in the Adult’s Personal File for Section Leaders and in the Adult’s Personal File for Managers and Supporters.